Learn about our plans for an exciting new community in Ockley Lane, Hassocks

 Our proposal includes approximately 500 new homes with a range of 2, 3, 4 and 5 bedroom, ideal for those stepping onto the property ladder and families.
 There will be 30% affordable housing, public open space, a community park, community orchard and a new primary school.
-Having recently acquired the site, Taylor Wimpey is now working on bringing forward a Reserved Matters application to seek detailed approval for the appearance, scale, layout and landscaping of the approved 500 homes.
+Having recently acquired the site, we are delighted to announce that our Reserved Matters planning application for 500 homes in Hassocks, has been approved .

 Ockley Lane, Hassocks is located to the north of the village of Hassocks, a desirable Mid Sussex village with outstanding schools and a train station with regular services to London and Brighton.

 Located in Mid Sussex, the site benefits from outline planning consent for 500 homes, primary school and a community building.
 The outline application was approved on 16 March 2020, securing the access to the site off Ockley Lane.
 We will submit our reserved matters application later this year, with a view to gaining full planning permission by the end of 2021.

 Situated on the northern edge of the village of Hassocks, the site is located 7 miles north of Brighton and 40 miles south of London.
 Hassocks station, approximately 1 mile away from the centre of the site, benefits from 4 services per hour to London serving Gatwick and a number of London terminals in just over an hour.
 Southbound services, running 4 times per hour serve Brighton and Hove.
 These services make the village popular with commuters.